Michel Jean

 Kukum, a novel based on the life of his own Innu great-grandmother Almanda Siméon, won the Prix France-Québec in 2020, and was selected for the 2021 edition of Le Combat des livres, where it was defended by indigenous activist and now Senator Michèle Audette.
 The novel won the competition on May 7, 2021.
 Following his success with Kukum, his earlier novel Elle et nous was reissued in 2021 under the new title Atuk.

+Susan Ouriou received a nomination for the Governor General's Award for French to English translation at the 2023 Governor General's Awards for her translation of Kukum.

+His novel Kukum, was longlisted for the International Dublin Literary Award in 2025.